dwdas9/home/nav5-DataEngineeringSetups.md

 ## Setting up a Dockerized Spark Environment on Ubuntu for Windows

 In this guide, I'll demonstrate how to create an Ubuntu Docker image fine-tuned for Python and Spark.
 We'll see how to connect the environment to Visual Studio Code using the Dev Containers extension.
 This VS extension allows you to work within a containerized environment seamlessly, offering the impression that all processes are running natively on your local machine.
 Ubuntu was selected as the base image due to its renowned stability, comprehensive apt-get system for handling packages, and flexibility in managing system-level packages or mimicking production setups.
 We considered other options like Python-focused images (e.g.,  python:3.9-slim,), Alpine Linux for its minimalism and security, and Debian which parallels Ubuntu's benefits but lacks some commercial features.
 [Read more...](link_to_article3.html)

-## Python dummy data inserter into SQL Server

-This article provides a step-by-step guide on using a Python script to populate the `dbo.student` table in a SQL Server database with random data.
-This method is useful for testing and simulation purposes.
-We'll cover how to set up the script, how it functions, and how to run it to achieve the desired results.
-[Read more...](articles/Misc/Dummy_data/dummy-data-inserter.html)

 ## Managing Python in System PATH Using PowerShell